GabeScott/standard-works-vault/General Conference/2005 October - What Matters Most Is What Lasts Longest.md

 # What Matters Most Is What Lasts Longest

-*By M. Russell Ballard - Of the Quorum of the Twelve Apostles*
+By Elder M. Russell Ballard - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2005 General Conference*

+>*As your leaders, we call upon members of the Church everywhere to put family first and to identify specific ways to strengthen their individual families.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2005/10/what-matters-most-is-what-lasts-longest?lang=eng)